5l1v3r1/learning_for_oscp/basics/linux_cmd/Learning_the_shell/Navigation.md

 ```

 ### cd
-To change your working directory (where you are standing i
+To change your working directory (where you are standing) you use the **cd** command.
+To do this, type cd followed by the passname of the desired working directory.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTAzNjc5NDBdfQ==
+eyJoaXN0b3J5IjpbLTY0OTIzNjM3Nl19
 -->